Special COVID-19 related information: Replacing Social Security cards

 Individuals who cannot provide adequate documentation (as outlined above) may request Exception Processing administered by the Motor Vehicles Investigations Unit.
 Additional documents may be considered in the Exceptions Process that would not be acceptable through the standard DMV process.
 A more detailed list of acceptable EP documents is available here.
 There is no fee for Exceptions Processing beyond the regular fee for an ID.
 More information about Exceptions Processing is available here.

 Four DMV locations handle Exceptions Processing at the locations where you can apply.
 If the location closest to you does not handle Exceptions Processing cases on site, then they may have to send your documents to another office for review through the Remote Exceptions Process.

 Replacing a lost or stolen Colorado ID

 If you have been issued a Colorado ID, it is much easier to replace than to obtain a Colorado ID for the first time.
 If your residency information has changed, you will need to bring in two proofs of residency for your new address.
 If everything else is the same, you will need to scan your fingerprint and the DMV will verify your identity.
 In some cases, DMV may require that you provide your birth certificate or Social Security card to replace your ID.

 How much does a Colorado ID cost?

-As of July 1, 2020 Colorado IDs are $12.67 and driver licenses are $28.
+As of July 1, 2020 Colorado IDs are $12.67 and driver licenses are $30.87.
 If you are a senior over 60, the fee for an ID is waived.
 For more information about vouchers to help with the cost of your ID, see here.